MargotCha/HDdiesel-prospective-scenarios/README.md

 ------------------------

 If you use this data package in your research, please cite the following publication:
-**Integrating emerging technologies deployed at scale within prospective life cycle assessment**\
+**Charalambous et al., 2024.
+Integrating emerging technologies deployed at scale within prospective life cycle assessment, Sustainable Production and Consumption.**\
-*Margarita A. Charalambous, Romain Sacchi, Victor Tulus, Gonzalo Guillén Gosálbez*\
 DOI: https://doi.org/10.1016/j.spc.2024.08.016

 Data validation